MaitreyaGanu/Temperature-Prediction/README.md

-# Temperature Prediction Using LSTM on Seattle Dataset with 7-Day Moving Average
+# Temperature Prediction Using LSTM

 This project demonstrates the use of Long Short-Term Memory (LSTM) networks to predict the daily temperatures in Seattle.
 The dataset is preprocessed by using a **7-day moving average** to smooth the data and capture long-term trends.
 The LSTM model is trained to forecast future temperatures based on past observations, making it a useful tool for time-series prediction.